Minnesota Transportation Museum

 The Minnesota Transportation Museum (MTM, reporting mark MNTX) is a transportation museum in Saint Paul, Minnesota, United States.

 MTM operates several heritage transportation sites in Minnesota and one in Wisconsin.
-The museum is actively involved in preserving local railroad, bus and streetcar history.
+The museum is actively involved in preserving local railroad, bus, and streetcar history.

 MTM was formed in 1962 to save a streetcar that had been built and operated by Twin City Rapid Transit (TCRT) in Minneapolis–St. Paul.
 Many of the museum's early members were formerly part of the Minnesota Railfans Association, which had organized railfan trips from the 1940s to the 1960s.

 In 2004–2005, the organization's streetcar operations became the Minnesota Streetcar Museum, with the steamboat Minnehaha, originally built by TCRT in a style similar to its streetcars, becoming a major attraction of the Museum of Lake Minnetonka.

 Minnehaha Depot

 After the first streetcar, TCRT No. 1300, was successfully restored, other projects were examined in the time before the streetcar could be put on its own set of rails.

 The Minnehaha Depot was a former Milwaukee Road depot at Minnehaha Falls.
 The station, built in 1875, was nicknamed "The Princess" because of its delicate architecture.
 The depot is a contributing property to the Minnehaha Historic District.
 Trains running on special routes have sometimes stopped at the station, and it was eventually integrated into the area streetcar system.
-Tracks owned by the Canadian Pacific Railway reach the station, though it is at the disused end of a rail spur.

 The depot is owned by the Minnesota Historical Society and operated by the Minnesota Transportation Museum.
 In 1967, the depot became the first building to be restored by the museum and it was outfitted with exhibits.
 In 2004, the METRO Blue Line's Minnehaha Park station opened across the road from the old depot.